 Current activity

 From January 2016 to June 2016, HIC have presented 39 art-house and world films in four venues across Hull.
 Films recently screened include: 13 Minutes, The Wolfpack, Tangerines, The Diary of a Teenage Girl, Dope, Nina Forever, Love &amp; Mercy, Love, Suffragette, The Lobster, and Son of Saul.
-This programme attracted an average audience size of 55 and the audience numbers ranged from a low of 10 to a high of 125.
-Which is significant growth from their inauguration in 2014 which only saw an audience high of 67.
+This programme attracted an average audience size of 55 and the audience numbers ranged from a low of 10 to a high of 125, which is significant growth from their inauguration in 2014 which only saw an audience high of 67.

 HIC are building a strong core audience and reputation in Hull for delivering independent cinema.
 In June 2016, for the first time, HIC produced a week-long season of themed retrospective films, with four Hitchcock films, all introduced by academics from Hull University, which concluded with a screening of the new Hitchcock / Truffaut documentary.
 The season was well-received by those who attended.